Applications for the January 2023 program open June 1, 2022.

 Creative approaches to design

 - Understand the essential tools needed to communicate with diverse audiences

 - Practise the visual modalities used for problem solving in biomedical communications

 - Develop strategies to make information relevant and memorable

 - Develop a personal and effective communication style

 - Explain human-centered design methodology

 - Use prototyping, visual maps and user testing to guide a project

-- Apply user experience principles needed to design products and services
+- Understand and apply user experience principles to design products and services